-3.1.8.2 In the Day-Ahead Market: Schedules for the Transmission Customer’s Firm Point-to-Point Transmission Service Day-Ahead, other than schedules from Transmission Customers taking Firm Point-to-Point Transmission Service for a Pre-Scheduled Transaction, must be submitted to the ISO no later than 5:00 a.m. of the day prior to commencement of the Dispatch Day.
-Decremental Bids submitted at Proxy Generator Buses shall be price no lower than the Bid that provides the highest scheduling priority for sales to the LBMP Market plus the product of (i) the Scheduling Differential and (ii) three.
-Sink Price Cap Bids submitted at Proxy Generator Buses shall be priced no higher than the Bid that provides the highest scheduling priority for purchases from the LBMP Market minus the product of (i) the Scheduling Differential and (ii) three.
+3.1.8.1 In the Day-Ahead Market: Schedules for the Transmission Customer’s Firm Point-to-Point Transmission Service Day-Ahead must be submitted to the ISO no later than 5:00 a.m. of the day prior to commencement of the Dispatch Day.
 Schedules involving the use of LIPA’s facilities shall be treated in accordance with Section 2.5.7.
 Schedules submitted after 5:00 a.m. will not be accepted in the Day-Ahead schedule.
 Schedules of any Capacity and Energy that are to be delivered must be stated in increments of 1,000 kWh per hour between each Point of Receipt and corresponding Point of Delivery.
 Each Transmission Customer within the NYCA with multiple requests for Transmission Service at a Point of Receipt, each of which is under 1,000 kWh per hour, may consolidate its service requests at a common Point of Receipt into units of 1,000 kWh per hour for scheduling and billing purposes.
 The ISO will furnish to the Delivering Party’s system operator, hour-to-hour schedules equal to those furnished by the Receiving Party and shall deliver the Capacity and Energy provided by such schedules.
 Should the Transmission Customer, Delivering Party or Receiving Party revise or terminate any schedule, such party shall notify the ISO prior to the close of the Real-Time Market, and the ISO shall have the right to adjust accordingly the schedule for Capacity and Energy to be received and to be delivered.

-3.1.8.3 In the Real-Time Market: Schedules for the Transmission Customer’s Firm Point-to-Point Transmission Service in Real-Time must be submitted to the ISO no later than ninety (90) minutes prior to the dispatch hour.
+3.1.8.2 In the Real-Time Market: Schedules for the Transmission Customer’s Firm Point-to-Point Transmission Service in Real-Time must be submitted to the ISO no later than ninety (90) minutes prior to the dispatch hour.